agully1/ca-knowledgebase/about/contribution-guide.md

 If making changes via pull requests, only changes to markdown (`.md`) and Jupyter notebook (`.ipynb`) files will be accepted.
 Do not make edits to HTML content as this will be automatically overwritten whenever the book is edited and rebuilt.
 ```

 By contributing, you agree that we may redistribute your work under our license.
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.
-Everyone involved in the Computational Acoustics Knowledgebase agrees to abide by our {doc}`code-of-conduct`.
+Everyone involved in the Computational Acoustics Knowledgebase agrees to abide by our [code of conduct](code-of-conduct).

 ## For maintainers